splynx/docs/files/en/addons_modules/sageone/sageone.md

 - **Payments** - enables/disables automatic syncing of payments;
 - **Payments synchronization dates** - enables/disables payments sync by cron on selected dates in drop-down list.
 The toggle **Payments** should be enabled.

-If any of the above items are not enabled to sync automatically, we can manually sync items via the Web UI under `Config → Integrations → Splynx Sageone Accounting`, with the export and import functions.
+If any of the above items are not enabled to sync automatically, we can manually sync items via the Web UI under `Finance → Sageone Accounting`, with the export and import functions.

 **It is recommended that all settings in the "Cron settings" section of the page are disabled for the initial set up of the add-on to avoid syncing all these elements automatically via cron jobs, the first import and export should be done manually**